xen1i/alicia-server/README.md

 Server, yippie!

 ## Community
+If you're a user please feel free to join [the official community of Story Of Alicia](https://discord.gg/storyofalicia) and follow our progress there.
-If you're a programmer [join the dedicated developer](https://discord.gg/bP4pNWvVHM) community on Discord.
+If you're a programmer and want to talk about the code [join the dedicated developer](https://discord.gg/bP4pNWvVHM) community on Discord.

 ## Requirements